andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 # Demo K8s cluster on Google Cloud

-Here you find helpful scripts to setup & access
+Here you find helpful scripts to set up & access
 GKE on Google Cloud:

 * create-gke.sh: Create a GKE cluster _demo-gke_ with 4 nodes and application level secrets encryption